A family of consistent normally distributed tests for Poissonity: Data-driven choice of

 Notwithstanding $k^*_n$ converges a.s. to $0$ since ${\widetilde\sigma_{n,k}}\leq 1/2$ from \eqref{var}, the convergence rate may be very slow for large values of $\mu$ in such a way that $k^*_n$ can be rather larger than $0$ even for large sample sizes.
 Finally, by considering the test statistic corresponding to $k^*_n$

-its asymptotic behaviour can be obtained. \begin{corollary} Under $H_0$, $W_n$ converges in distribution to ${\mathcal N}(0,1)$ as $n\to \infty$ and, under $H_1$, $W_n$ converges in probability to $\infty$. \end{corollary} \begin{proof} Since $k^*_n$ converges to 0, $W_n$ and $Z_{n,0}$ have the same asymptotic behaviour and the proof immediately follows from Proposition 2 and Corollary 1. \end{proof} It is worth noting that the selection of $k_n^*$ by means of the proposed data-driven criterion ensures consistency, maintaining the asymptotic normal distribution of the test statistic.
+its asymptotic behaviour can be obtained. {Obviously in this case $\sqrt n\, \widehat T_n^{ (k^*_n)}$ is no more a r.v. belonging to the estimated empirical process \citep{henze1996empirical}.} \begin{corollary} Under $H_0$, $W_n$ converges in distribution to ${\mathcal N}(0,1)$ as $n\to \infty$ and, under $H_1$, $W_n$ converges in probability to $\infty$. \end{corollary} \begin{proof} Since $k^*_n$ converges to 0, $W_n$ and $Z_{n,0}$ have the same asymptotic behaviour and the proof immediately follows from Proposition \ref{prop:conv} and Corollary \ref{cor:H_1}. \end{proof} It is worth noting that the selection of $k_n^*$ by means of the proposed data-driven criterion ensures consistency, maintaining the asymptotic normal distribution of the test statistic.